PinewoodPip/kf3tweaks/README.md

 - Rebinding hotkeys
 - BepInEx config file support
 - Option to use 4x MSAA instead (though I assure you your GPU is not the bottleneck in this game)
-- Fixing text overflow in dialogue when using the translation mod